LinuxSuRen/dify-docs/en/getting-started/install-self-hosted/environments.md

 #### INDEXING_MAX_SEGMENTATION_TOKENS_LENGTH

 Configuration for document chunk length.
 It is used to control the size of text segments when processing long documents.
-Default: 500.
-Maximum: 4000.
+Default: 4000.

 **Larger Chunks**
 - Retain more context within each chunk, ideal for tasks requiring a broader understanding of the text.